Suggested Blogs

 This notorious scam has dominated the email threat landscape for decades.
 A phishing attack tricks users into sharing sensitive credentials or downloading malware.
-This is done when a malicious actor poses as a reputable party and then sends fraudulent emails with this goal in mind.
+This is done when cybercriminals pose as a reputable party and then send fraudulent emails with this goal in mind.
 Phishers typically employ social engineering techniques to craft well-researched, convincing phishing campaigns.
 Phishing emails often contain malicious URLs that direct users to fraudulent websites where credentials are collected; however, attackers are increasingly employing stealthy fileless techniques in an effort to evade detection.

 Clicking through a malicious link embedded in a phishing email attack can have severe consequences, including data loss or theft, account takeovers, Business Email Compromise, and financial issues.
 One wrong click can also result in serious reputation damage and significant downtime - or even permanent closure - for businesses.
 Sensitive information stolen in a phishing email attack can be used to initiate fraudulent wire transfers in which a victim is tricked into transferring funds to an account controlled by the attackers.
 The FBI has released that a reported $221 million was lost to wire transfer fraud in 2019 - and only 15% of wire fraud is reported.
 Compromised email addresses can also be used in dangerous Email Account Compromise (EAC) scams to attack other accounts.